Nouman-wp/AI-Agent-02/README.md

 ##  Overview

-**AI-Agent-02** is an intelligent app that helps you repurpose **YouTube videos into ready-to-publish social media content**.
+This is an intelligent agent that helps you repurpose **YouTube videos into ready-to-publish social media content**.
 Whether you’re a content creator, educator, marketer, or founder — this tool can save you hours every week.

 Just drop a YouTube video ID, select your platforms, and instantly get platform-specific content written by GPT-4o.